 Professor Honnold of the USA argued omission of interest could be viewed as barring its recovery, and therefore an interest obligation was necessary.
-Honnold later commented that art 78 entitles parties to interest even if domestic law makes no reference to interest.
-This naturally affects adoption of the CISG by Muslimmajority countries due to prevailing views that the CISG is incompatible with
+Honnold later commented that Article 78 entitles parties to interest even if domestic law makes no reference to interest.
+His naturally affects adoption of the CISG by Muslim-majority countries due to prevailing views that the CISG is incompatible with sharia.
+Consequently, the question of incompatibility is tested and challenged within this article.